Orchestral Manoeuvres in the Dark: Mid-1980s style change

-The experimental Dazzle Ships (1983) was a critical and commercial disappointment upon release.
-Facing potential excision from Virgin Records, OMD moved toward a more accessible sound on the black music-influenced Junk Culture (1984); the band also donned more vibrant garments on the album's accompanying tour.
-The group continued to incorporate sonic experimentation, although their sound became increasingly polished on the Stephen Hague-produced studio albums Crush (1985) and The Pacific Age (1986).
+Although retrospectively lauded, the experimental Dazzle Ships (1983) was a critical and commercial disappointment upon release.
+Facing potential excision from Virgin Records, OMD moved towards a more accessible sound on the black music-influenced Junk Culture (1984); they also donned more vibrant garments on the album's accompanying tour.
+The band continued to incorporate elements of sonic experimentation, although their sound became increasingly polished on the Stephen Hague-produced studio albums Crush (1985) and The Pacific Age (1986).

-Some journalists have rejected the group's post-Dazzle Ships reinvention, while others have expressed an appreciation for the new direction.
-Sean O'Neal of the A.V.
-Club said OMD would "give up" creatively, while the Quietus founder John Doran wrote, "It's quite popular to see OMD as nose-diving into the effluence after Dazzle Ships but the truth is there is still much to recommend."
-Although Junk Culture is seen to represent a shift toward a more pop-oriented style, some critics feel that the group did not relinquish their experimental ethos until 1985, the year in which they released Crush.
-Elements of earlier experimentation have nevertheless been observed on Crush and follow-up The Pacific Age.
+The Quietus founder John Doran, who was supportive of the group's reinvention, told how it became "quite popular to see OMD as nose-diving into the effluence after Dazzle Ships".
+Author Richard Metzger refused to "stick up for anything they recorded" afterwards, while the A.V.
+Club alleged that McCluskey would "give up" following that album.
+Conversely, music journalist Ian Peel observed "two brilliant, but very different, bands.
+Orchestral Manoeuvres in the Dark, the early 80s Factory descendents... and OMD, the late 80s stadium pop act."
+The Miami New Times asserted that "even their poppiest records of that postexperimental era, such as Junk Culture and Crush, were clever and beautifully arranged."
+Both of those albums were generally well-reviewed.

-Musicians have commented on OMD's mid-1980s output.
-Michael "Telekinesis" Lerner wrote that Junk Culture "was not something [he] could sink [his] teeth into", adding that he did not invest in the band again until after their reunion.
+Musicians have commented on OMD's post-Dazzle Ships output.
 Moby remarked, "Their earlier records were just phenomenal... a few years on they were making music for John Hughes movies, and they were good at it and I'm glad that they had success with it, but it wasn't nearly as creatively inspiring."
-On the other hand, bassist Tony Kanal of No Doubt said, "[OMD] inspired us to try and do our own John Hughes prom-scene movie moment kind of songs...
-Junk Culture is great."
-Angus Andrew of Liars referred to "the complexity and mastery in OMD's later pop material", calling himself "a fan of OMD albums from all of their phases".
+On the other hand, bassist Tony Kanal of No Doubt told how his group experimented with OMD-esque "John Hughes prom-scene movie moment kind of songs", adding that "Junk Culture is great".
+Angus Andrew of Liars hoped that tentative listeners would uncover "the complexity and mastery in OMD's later pop material", and declared himself a fan of the band's work across "all of their phases".

-Spin journalist Jessica Bendinger wrote in 1988, "[OMD's] music has been colored by continual exploration... which has run the gamut from Gregorian-chant-inspired anthems of love to a union of Orchestral-Motown."
+The group themselves describe Junk Culture as an enjoyable "collection of songs" as opposed to a "deep, conceptual" record, and argue that Crush features some strong material despite its strained recording sessions; Humphreys has named the latter as one of his favourite OMD works.
+The band concedes, however, that The Pacific Age was a creative misfire.
+Critic Jessica Bendinger reflected on OMD's stylistic journey by the late 1980s, saying that "their music has been colored by continual exploration... which has run the gamut from Gregorian-chant-inspired anthems of love to a union of Orchestral-Motown."
+SF Weekly said, "It's hard to think of any 1980s new wave bands that could navigate the genre's spectrum of sound and mood as well as Orchestral Manoeuvres in the Dark."